janwilmake/yaptabber/prompt.md

 since this program can measure the db level 24/7, we can simply activate the video whenever you talk, and stop it 5 seconds after you stop talking.

-let's rewrite this cli so it:
+Let's rewrite this cli so it:

 - makes no screenshot or video screenshot
 - when audio level goes above 50db, starts recording quality audio, record screen, and node-webcam.